-How does one define a movement that is the fastest growing segment of professing Christianity?
-Those who are supporters of the Word-Faith Movement, also known as the Positive Confession or simply “Faith” movement, believe that faith works like a mighty power or force.
+Those who are supporters of this wrongful Word-Faith Movement, also known as the Positive Confession or simply “Faith” movement, believe that faith works like a mighty power or force.
 Through faith, we can obtain anything we want — health, wealth, success, and more.
 However, this force is only released through the spoken word.
 As we speak the words of faith, power is discharged to accomplish our desires.

-Many Word Of Faith followers are seemingly unaware that there is anything questionable about this movement, and may well be sincere Christians who praise God and who want to reach out to help people in need.
+Some followers of the radical Word Faith Movement are seemingly unaware that there is anything questionable about this movement, and may well be sincere Christians who praise God and who want to reach out to help people in need.
 However there is a growing concern that this movement advocates making man the center of his own confession-controlled universe.
 Some of the most well-known leaders of this movement preach that worldly success is a measure of godliness, and can be named and claimed if you just have enough faith.
 Those who’ve raised concerns say that these beliefs are not based on the Bible and can lead Christians into an endless treadmill of spiritual activity and exercises that keep them so preoccupied that they don’t recognize the idolatrous nature of what they are hearing.

 Many Word-Faith preachers broadcast their services and campaigns, like Paul and Jan Crouch, who own the largest Christian-based television network in the world: The Trinity Broadcasting Network (TBN), is capable of televising the Faith message all over the world.

-Well-known personalities within the movement include Kenneth Hagin, Kenneth Copeland, Robert Tilton (who is staging a come-back), Paul Yonggi Cho, Benny Hinn, Marilyn Hickey, Frederick K.C.
+Well-known personalities within the movement include Kenneth Hagin, Kenneth Copeland, Robert Tilton , Benny Hinn, Marilyn Hickey, Frederick K.C.
 Price, John Avanzini, Charles Capps, Jerry Savelle, Morris Cerullo and of course, Paul and Jan Crouch.
-There are many, many more.

 Question: “Is the Word of Faith movement biblical?”

 The Word of Faith movement grew out of the Pentecostal movement in the late 20th century.
 Its founder was E. W. Kenyon, who studied the metaphysical New Thought teachings of Phineas Quimby.
 Mind science (where “name it and claim it” originated) was combined with Pentecostalism, resulting in a peculiar mix of orthodox Christianity and mysticism.
-Kenneth Hagin, in turn, studied under E. W. Kenyon and made the Word of Faith movement what it is today.
-Although individual teachings range from completely heretical to completely ridiculous, what follows is the basic theology most Word of Faith teachers align themselves with.
+Kenneth Hagin, in turn, studied under E. W. Kenyon and made the Word of Faith movement what it is today.”

 - The Word-Faith Movement* By Gary E. Gilley (Rapidnet.com)